 (Stedelijk Museum exhibition catalogue, pp.11-12)

 The Soliloquy series references art historical precedents in terms of choice of image as well as the formal elements outlined above.
-For example, the nude in Soliloquy III reproduces The Rokeby Venus, 1647-51, by Diego Velazquez (1599-1660), owned by the National Gallery, London.
-In Soliloquy I the recumbent figure recreates Chatterton, 1856 (Tate N01685) by Henry Wallis (1830-1916).
-Unlike the dead Chatterton, however, Taylor-Wood’s figure seems to be merely asleep and the artist has described the rather gothic scenes being played out below as similar to a dream sequence.
-Taylor-Wood employed digital technology to introduce an element from the upper image into the scenes below, in this case part of the sleeping figure’s hand, thus making manifest the relationship between the two apparently separate locations.
+For example, the recumbent figure in Soliloquy I recreates Henry Wallis’s Chatterton (Tate N01685), while the nude in Soliloquy III reproduces The Rokeby Venus, 1647-51, by Diego Velazquez (1599-1660), owned by the National Gallery, London.
+Taylor-Wood employed digital technology to introduce an element from the upper image into the scenes below, in this case the tail from one of the dogs, thus making manifest the relationship between the two apparently separate locations.
 The predella sections below the large panel were produced with the same camera which the artist used for her Five Revolutionary Seconds series, allowing her to photograph the full 360 degrees of a room in a few seconds.
 The resulting effect is to open out the space, so that even a comparatively small room appears deceptively large.
-This, combined with the opulent setting Leighton House, contributes to the atmosphere of decadence that characterises this work.
+This, combined with the opulent setting of the Portland Baths, contributes to the atmosphere of decadence that characterises this work.

-Sam Taylor-Wood, exhibition catalogue, Stedelijk Museum, Amsterdam, 2002, reproduced p.15 in colour.
+Sam Taylor-Wood, exhibition catalogue, Stedelijk Museum, Amsterdam, 2002, reproduced p.16 in colour.